How Did This All Begin?

 #2 Provide jobs for stay at home parents, allowing staff members to work from home with flexible hours so our team can put family first.
 We are based in a rural area where jobs, childcare, and other basic resources that most take for granted are scarce.
 Our training programs include website data management, copy writing, traditional marketing, and social media.
 I also personally believe that a parent as the primary caregiver is very important to a child’s development.

-#3 Facilitate an ongoing conversation between us and our readers (you!).
+#3 Facilitate an ongoing conversation between us and our clients (you!).
 We want to know how we can better meet your needs in the grant research and writing arena.
-We’ve received a lot great ideas so far like a library of sample grant proposals, a system that lists grant recipients, and more detailed categorization of the program funding areas.

 #4 Give back.
 We donate time and resources to our local nonprofits, with a goal of 10 volunteer hours per month per staff member.

-Thank you for twelve great years and we look forward to many more – serving you and our community!
+Thank you for fourteen great years and we look forward to many more – serving you and our community!